-Gold star #1: there were subtitles!!
-Yes, I know that deaf people around the UK will be shocked to know this, as there are so few performances that have subtitles.
-It seems to me that if you have a showing on and it is scripted, that there should be subtitles for as many as possible/if not all showings.
+There were subtitles!!
+Yes, I know that deaf people around the UK will be shocked to know this, as so few performances have subtitles.
+It seems to me that if you have a showing on and it is scripted, there should be subtitles for as many as possible/if not all, showings.

-The Lilac Fairy, the character whose role it is to protect The Sleeping Beauty, uses very clear gestures to say ‘she will die’ and then gestures ‘not’ when she is communicating with the queen.
-This makes the story so clear and accessible for the the audience and this is made even clearer when the queen responds relieved at the news that her daughter will not die.
+The Lilac Fairy, the character whose role is to protect The Sleeping Beauty, uses very clear gestures to say ‘she will die’ and then gestures ‘not’ when she is communicating with the queen.
+This makes the story so clear and accessible for the audience, and this is made even clearer when the queen responds, relieved at the news that her daughter will not die.

 No language, just the use of movement, body language and gesture.

 This shows just how much we can understand through gestures, markers and signals every day in our lives without even recognising that we are doing it.
-We also surprisingly already attributing meaning to these simple gestures without the need for any additional information and often without even realising we are doing it!
+Surprisingly, we already attribute meaning to these simple gestures without the need for additional information and often without even realising we are doing it!

-For me, this highlights a very valuable point – that we can all use simple gestures, movements, indication when we are communicating that will give deaf people a clearer understanding of the message we are trying to communicate,
+For me, this highlights a very valuable point – that we can all use simple gestures, movements, indications when we are communicating that will give deaf people a clearer understanding of the message we are trying to communicate.

 Keep it simple – no need to use complete ‘mime’ – but it does show that through the use of a few gestures, an audience that did not understand the ‘story’ was helped along with these little hints!